syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Drawer-customizations.md

 ### Swipe sensitivity

-In smaller screens, users may find it difficult to swipe the drawer from the edge, in such cases you can increase the swipe region using the `TouchThreshold` property.
+In smaller screens, may find it difficult to swipe the drawer from the edge, in such cases it can increase the swipe region using the `TouchThreshold` property.
 It can be set as below:

 {% tabs %}